-The simplest backpressure protocol is stop-and-go: the upstream stage maintains a single bit of state (in total or per-flow), specifying whether downstream transmission is currently enabled or disabled.
-A more sophisticated protocol, which economizes on buffer memory space, is the one using credits: the upstream stage maintains a credit counter (in total or per-flow), specifying how many cells is is allowed to transmit in the downstream direction before new credit is received via backpressure feedback signals.
+We assume credit-based backpressure: the upstream stage maintains a credit counter (in total or per-flow), specifying how many cells is allowed to transmit in the downstream direction before new credit is received via backpressure feedback signals.
 The buffer space needed is $\lambda \times RTT$ (in total or per-flow), where λ is the peak rate and RTT is the round-trip time.
-This paper uses credit-based backpressure.

 Backpressure signals may refer to individual (micro) flows, or to flow aggregates, or indiscriminately to all traffic passing through a link.
 Indiscriminate backpressure leads to very poor QoS, because a single oversubscribed flow may stop the service to all other flows with which it shares a link or a buffer (this is analogous to head-of-line (HOL) blocking).
 Thus, per-flow or virtual-channel or multilane backpressure is needed.
-The number and definition of "flows" is a crucial parameter and affects cost -amount of state and granularity of feedback informationand QoS -degree of isolation among competing flows.
+The number and definition of "flows" is a crucial parameter and affects cost -amount of state and granularity of feedback information- and OoS -degree of isolation among competing flows.
 When individual flow granularity is excessive, one can use a "compromise" solution or appropriate flow aggregation.
 Compromise backpressure protocols yield good performance in the usual cases, but perform badly in some worst cases; they include: wormhole virtual channels [20], a DEC proposal [21], Quantum Flow Control [22], and the ATLAS I multilane backpressure [23].

-This paper is concerned with full-fledged per-flow backpressure, which ensures that even if all output ports but one are oversubscribed, traffic going to that one non-congested output will still enjoy delays comparable to those of an ideal output-queued switch.
-We obtain such strong QoS guarantees at a cost not worse than O(N) per switching element, which is realistic for modern VLSI technology as explained in section 1.2.
+This paper is concerned with full-fledged per-flow backpressure, which ensures that even if all output ports but one are oversubscribed, traffic going to that one noncongested output will still enjoy delays comparable to those of an ideal output-queued switch.
+We obtain such strong QoS guarantees at a cost not worse than O(N) per switching element, which is realistic for modern VLSI technology.